Imagine you could keep your home and borrow against it without onerous monthly mortgage payments.

 Reverse Mortgages and Wills

-Reverse mortgages are due when the last surviving owner dies, sells or moves out.
+Reverse mortgages are due when the last surviving owner dies, sells, or moves out.
 Spouses 62 or older can stay in the home if you die.
-And if your property has multiple owners on title, the home stays in your family as long as they are alive.
+If your property has multiple owners on title, the home stays in your family as long as they are alive.

-Whether you’re curious about reverse mortgages or committed, Axess Law has a real estate lawyer (Toronto, GTA or Ottawa) to advise you.
-Let us review your reverse mortgage agreement before you sign.
+Whether you’re curious about reverse mortgages or committed, Axess Law has a real estate lawyer anywhere in Ontario who can advise you.
+See us before you sign.
+We review your reverse mortgage agreement to ensure you understand all the terms and conditions.
+25 top questions to ask a lawyer.